chrislemke/ChatFred/README.md

 #### **Voice to ChatGPT** 🗣️
 With [Alfred's File Actions](https://www.alfredapp.com/blog/tips-and-tricks/file-actions-from-alfred-or-finder/) you can send a voice recording (as an *mp3* file) to ChatGPT.
 Just record you voice and use the *Send to ChatGPT* action.
 ChatFred is using [OpenAI's Whisper](https://openai.com/research/whisper) to convert your voice recording to text.

-**Using the `Record voice` shortcut** 🎙️

-If you want to talk directly to ChatGPT you use the provided [`Record voice`](https://github.com/chrislemke/ChatFred/blob/main/Record%20voice.shortcut) shortcut.
-It will record your voice and send it to ChatGPT.

-First add the `Record voice` shortcut to the [Shortcut app](https://support.apple.com/en-gb/guide/shortcuts-mac/apdf22b0444c/mac) on your Mac, run it once to grant it access to the microphone.
-Afterwards you just set a hotkey in Alfred and you are ready to go.
-The files created by the shortcut will be stored on your desktop (`~/Desktop`).

-⚠️ *The record voice feature is still in beta and not officially supported.
-Please [report any issues](https://github.com/chrislemke/ChatFred/issues/new/choose) you encounter.*

 #### **Jailbreak** 🔓
 For anyone who wants to feed ChatGPT with a jailbreak prompt.
 You can enter a command in workflow's configuration under *ChatGPT jailbreak prompt*.
 By hitting <kbd>⌘</kbd> <kbd>⏎</kbd> you can talk to an unlocked version of ChatGPT.
 Here is a small example: